Saevel/sql-on-big-data/README.md

    In Hue, write a query, that will use the EMPLOYEES table to check for 10 youngest employees in the whole company and display the results in Hue query editor.

-2. Take the CSV data from the "src/resoures/employee_details" folder and use Hue to place it in a chosen directory on HDFS, so that data is partitioned physically by "country" and "department" columns.
+2. Take the CSV data from the "src/resoures/employmentDetails" folder and use Hue to place it in a chosen directory on HDFS, so that data is partitioned physically by "country" and "department" columns.

-   Create an external table that will point to this data called "EMPLOYEE_DETAILS".
+   Create an external table that will point to this data called "EMPLOYMENT_DETAILS".

    Write a HQL query that for each country and each department, will calculate the number of employees working for it as "employee_count".